Ode to Toro

 And with that, my favorite outdoor assistant was gone.

 One of the most beautiful features of our old Atlanta neighborhood is the statuesque, mature trees.
-Our home is surrounded by a canopy of leafy oaks and poplars.
-The big guys drop enough leaves, acorns and assorted stuff to keep the yard covered, and the Toro busy, seemingly year round.
+Our home is surrounded by a canopy of oaks and poplars.
+The big guys drop enough leaves, acorns and assorted stuff to keep the yard covered and the Toro busy pretty much year ’round.

-Over the years, Toro saved me from more than leafy messes.
-He saved the kids from untold accidents, what with the acorns dropping like marbles on our driveway which is basically an all-sport court for running, scootering, rip-sticking, basketball and anything else you really shouldn’t do on marbles.
+Over the years, Toro has saved me from more than just leafy messes.
+He’s saved the kids from an untold number of accidents, what with nuts dropping all over our driveway, which is basically an all-sport court for running, scootering, rip-sticking, basketball and anything else you really shouldn’t do on marbles.

-Then there was the incident with the surely deadly five- (maybe even six) inch snake.
+Then there was the incident with the surely deadly snake.
+It had to be five, maybe even six, inches long.

-When I spotted the cold-blooded could-be killer coiled like a tiny cobra right there on the threshold of Emma’s plastic palace, I thought quickly and did what any brave soul would do——I grabbed my Toro.
-With my heart pounding I plugged in my loyal friend and together we blew that snake to kingdom come, which, in this case, was located at the end of our driveway (determined by the length of my extension cord).
-The knotted-up, dizzy snake lay in shock, the victim of Toro’s full-throttle power unleashed.
+When I spotted the cold-blooded, could-be killer coiled like a tiny cobra right there on the threshold of Em’s plastic palace, I thought quickly and did what any brave soul would do——I grabbed my Toro.
+Heart pounding, I plugged in my loyal friend and together we blew the serpent to kingdom come, which in this case, was located at the end of our driveway (determined by the length of my extension cord).
+The knotted-up, must’ve been dizzy snake lay in shock, the victim of Toro’s full-throttle power unleashed.
 It was a beautiful moment.
+One of many.

-So goodbye my trusted compadre.
+So it’s with a deep sigh that I say goodbye my trusted compadre.
 So long you dedicated cleaning machine.
 Thank you for always giving it your all, until your all was all gone.

 The Sunday Miracles